lambdatoast/lambdatoast.github.com/_drafts/concrete-vs-abstract.md

 is what deals with "the real", and "the practical".

-However, after asking a lot about it, thinking a lot about it, etc. I've concluded that such as view is not even wrong, it is utter nonsense.
-And I'm writing this article about it, because I think it matters that you know that it is utter nonsense, and why, because otherwise it can mislead you into confused design of the computer programs that are supposed to solve problems.
+However, after asking a lot about it, thinking a lot about it, etc. I've concluded that such a view is not even wrong, it is utter nonsense.
+And I'm writing this article about it, because I think it matters that you know this, otherwise it can mislead you into confused design of your computer programs.

-I also want to recommend an already existing more explicit *and* familiar language, for talking about this subject, so that we stop propagating bad advice such as "don't abstract too much!".
-Countless times I've dealt with the consequences of innocently adopting such advice.
+I also want to recommend an already existing, more explicit, *and* familiar, language for talking about this subject, so that we stop propagating bad advice such as "don't abstract too much!".

+Countless times I've dealt with the consequences of innocently adopting such advice, as a maintainer of codebases.

 ## On abstraction and the real world